Certified Third Party Risk Professional (CTPRP)

 The CTPRP certification is valid for three years.
 The certification may be maintained for additional periods of time by meeting the additional requirements outlined below.
 CTPRP holders may use the CTPRP initials after their name in business correspondence.

 Third party risk, procurement and compliance professionals, including business vendor managers, risk managers (vendor or operational), vendor IT security managers, IT auditors/assessors and IS auditors/professionals.

 Read the article, Shared Assessments’ New Cert: Why Enterprise Risk Management Matters

 Retaining Your Certification

 CTPRP holders may retain certification by fulfilling the following requirements:

 - Attain and report an annual minimum of 20 CPE hours.
 CPE credit hours may be earned through Shared Assessments Program Activities or through external industry events appropriate to vendor risk management subject matter.
 CTPRP holders may be required to participate in an audit of CPE credits.

 - Keep current with maintenance fees and renewals.
-The annual maintenance fee for the first and second year is $75, and year three the renewal fee is $149.
+The annual maintenance fee is $100.00.
 CTPRP holders will be provided a renewal notification 90 days in advance of the due dates.

 - Abide by the Shared Assessments Code of Ethics.
 The Shared Assessments Program has established a Code of Professional Ethics to guide the conduct of its certification holders.
 The goal of the code of ethics is to clarify every certified risk professional’s responsibility to support the risk management profession by conducting themselves in a professional and ethical manner.